BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/Reference.md

 **callback**: `function`, _optional_ - returns an error if unsuccessful

 Create a referral code using the supplied parameters.
 The code can be given to other users to enter.
 Applying the code will add credits to the referrer, referree or both.
 The `options` object can containt the following properties:

 | Key | Value
 | --- | ---
 | amount | *reqruied* - An integer specifying the number of credits added when the code is applied.
 | calculation_type | *required* - An integer of 1 for unlimited uses, or 0 for one use.
-| location | *required* - An integer that determines who get's the credits:  0 for the referree, 2 for the referring user or 3 for both.
+| location | *required* - An integer that determines who gets the credits:  0 for the referree, 2 for the referring user or 3 for both.
 | bucket | *optional* - The bucket to apply the credits to.
 Defaults to "default".
 | prefix | *optional* - A string to be prepended to the code.
 | expiration | *optional* - A date string that if present, determines the date on which the code expires.